locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 Strings are always valid UTF-8.

 Internally a String has a pointer to the data, its length and a capacity (max size).
-If you intend to expand a string, then you should ensure the String has sufficient capacity to accommodate its longest value otherwise you may cause it to reallocate itself excessively.
+If you intend to expand a string, then you should ensure the `String` has sufficient capacity to accommodate its longest value otherwise you may cause it to reallocate itself excessively.

-Strings will never shrink their capacity unless you explicitly shrink_to_fit().
+Strings will never shrink their capacity unless you explicitly call `shrink_to_fit()`.
 This means if you use a temporary string in a loop, it's probably best to place it outside the loop and reserve space to make it efficient.

 ```rust
 let mut v = String::with_capacity(100);